binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/3d27eed8dd5080ae457d9b04e49613fa.png" width="640">

-* Congratulations you have sucessfully created your Infinity Wallet
+* Congratulations you have sucessfully created your Infinity Wallet and can now access the vast amount of features the Infinity Wallet has to offer

 <img src="https://i.gyazo.com/2a64e2946fc9c058f7b40b0b5ab1a92a.png" width="640">